How helicopters fly and are controlled

 A normal airplane can fly forwards, climb upwards, dive downwards and turn (and roll) to the left and right.
 A helicopter can do all this plus has the ability to fly backwards, move sideways in any direction, rotate 360 degrees on the spot and hover i.e. stay airborne with no directional movement at all.

 Helicopters might be more limited in their speed than planes, but the incredible maneuverability mentioned above is what makes them so useful in so many different situations.

 Above: the directions a helicopter can move in and the associated name of control.

 Helicopters require a completely different method of control than airplanes and are much harder to master.
 Flying a helicopter requires constant concentration by the pilot and a near-continuous flow of minute control corrections.

-A conventional helicopter has its main rotor above the fuselage, just aft of the cockpit area, consisting of 2 or more rotor blades extending out from a central rotor head, or hub, assembly.
+A conventional helicopter has its main rotor above the fuselage, just aft of the cockpit area, consisting of 2 or more rotor blades extending out from a central rotor head (hub) assembly.

 A primary component is the swashplate located at the base of the rotor head.
-This swashplate consists of one non-revolving disc and one revolving disc mounted directly on top.
-The swashplate is connected to the cockpit control stick and lever and can be made to tilt in any direction, according to the cyclic stick movement made by the pilot, or moved up and down according to the collective lever movement.
+This swashplate consists of one non-revolving lower disc and one revolving upper disc.
+The swashplate is connected to the cockpit cyclic stick and collective lever and can be made to tilt in any direction, according to the cyclic stick movement made by the pilot, or moved up and down according to the collective lever movement.